excid3/rails/guides/source/getting_started.md

 ### Fixtures

-Tests often rely on records in the database.
-Rails provides fixtures which are copied into the database and given names to easily look up records in your tests.
+When you generate a model using Rails, it automatically creates a corresponding fixture file in the `test/fixtures` directory.

+Fixtures are predefined sets of data that populate your test database before running tests.
+They allow you to define records with easy-to-remember names, making it simple to access them in your tests.

+This file will be empty by default - you need to populate it with fixtures for your tests.

+Let’s update the product fixtures file with this data:

 ```yaml
 # test/fixtures/products.yml